jakobringler/blog/content/notes/Slit Scanning.md

 Slit scanning is a cool photographic technique that captures motion over time by using a narrow slit to take images of a scene.
 Instead of snapping a traditional photo, it exposes only a thin strip of the image at a time.
 When moving that slit you expose different parts of the frame at different times.
 This way, it records movement in a way that creates a unique and often surreal effect.

-Here's a good explanation Paul Bourke shared on his [blog](https://paulbourke.net/miscellaneous/slitscan/). (worth checking out!)
+Paul Bourke shared a great explanation on his [blog](https://paulbourke.net/miscellaneous/slitscan/). (worth checking out!)

 `2001: A Space Odyssey` has the most well known use of the effect.
 Here's a screenshot I found in Golan Levin's amazing collection of slit scan artworks.
 The effect was done by Douglas Trumbull.